scheepers/MosaicMaker/README.md

 ```

 Where:
-  * Relative or absolute path to source image.
+  * ./source/image.jpg: Relative or absolute path to source image.
-  * PaletteName may be any of the directory names within the ./palette
+  * PaletteName: be any of the directory names within the ./palette
     directory, or a path to  directory containg palette images.
     (Only the accordion directory from the original resource pack is included to
     conserve space, please feel free to add more)